I have never been anywhere in the world as beautiful as Kashmir

 How to Travel to Kashmir Safely

 Once you arrive here, you will notice men in uniform in every corner of the road, guarding the place.
 But you will also notice the locals running their daily errands and trying to meet their ends meet.
 You will see how life in Kashmir is similar to life in the rest of the states.
 The regular shops, vegetable markets, cafes and running vehicles.
 You will see no one is eyeing you or no one is targeting you.
 You will feel like a common man here, just like them.
 Below, I will The first thing that you would notice after arriving here is that it is just the usual everyday people.
 People you will meet in any part of India.
 People going about their daily lives trying to make ends meet.
 It is just the regular shops, tea stalls, dhabas; portraying a perfect image of how any Indian city looks on an average day.
 There is no monster lurking in the dark; ready to pounce upon and kill you.
 There are no sinister people around eyeing you suspiciously.
 It is just another day in just another place for common people like you and I. You will walk down the roads and nobody will even notice you.
-Below, I am listing down a few tips to help you in preparation of the trip to Kashmir. 🙂
+Below, I am listing down a few tips to help you in preparation for the trip to Kashmir. 🙂

 Avoid Secluded Roads

 Kashmir has a lot to explore, and tourists are respected a lot but it won’t harm to be extra careful.
 The main tourists’ spots for Kashmir are Pahalgam, Gulmarg, Srinagar and Sonmarg.
 The locals here are in abundance and the facilities for tourists are well established as well.
-If it is your first time as a tourist, don’t be afraid on travelling here, I would suggest you visit these places first before going to other places of Kashmir like Gurez.
+If it is your first time as a tourist, don’t be afraid of travelling here, I would suggest you visit these places first before going to other places of Kashmir like Gurez.
 It will be better to get a feel of the place first.
 Once you will get a hang around, you will realise you can go further and travel freely here.

 View this post on Instagram